DIY Bath Salts!

-If you’re wondering how to make bath salts you’ve come to the right place.
+If you’re wondering how to make bath salts, then you’ve come to the right place!
 This homemade milk and honey bath salt recipe is a luxurious way to promote silky smooth skin, support joint comfort and settle your mind before bed.

 What are the Benefits of Bath Salts?

 Bath salts are typically made up of Epsom salts, sea salt, magnesium flakes or sometimes all three.
 These natural minerals are dissolved under warm water to support joint health and soothe muscles.
-While there are currently no studies to show effectiveness, soaking in a warm bath may still provide some comfort (and even relaxation) and bath salts just give it an upgrade.
+While there are currently no studies to show effectiveness, soaking in a warm bath may still provide some comfort (and even relaxation) and bath salts provide an envigorating upgrade!

 For this recipe in particular, the added milk and honey powders are a modern twist on traditional remedies that are thought to help promote skin hydration and integrity.1,2 So, if you’re looking to get your glow on, these ancient ingredients make a calming combo for your wellness routine.